SolverStoppingJulia/Stopping.jl/README.md

 pkg> add Stopping
 pkg> test Stopping
 ```
-You can access the most-up-to date version of the Stopping package using:
+You can access the most up-to-date version of the Stopping package using:
 ```julia
 pkg> add https://github.com/Goysa2/Stopping.jl
 pkg> test Stopping